Security+: differentiating common account management practices [updated 2021]

-A shared account, sometimes known as a generic account, is one that can be utilized by more than one assigned user.
-This account type is often used by teams that share similar functions – known as group-based access – or by casual users that need access to a system in a limited capacity.
+A shared account, sometimes known as a generic account, can be utilized by more than one assigned user.
+This account type is often used by teams that share similar functions, known as group-based access, or by casual users that need access to a system in a limited capacity.
 While shared accounts allow for flexibility, they also introduce challenges, including the inability to tie a specific person to an action made while logged in.
 Each person with access to the generic account can also access the same functions and files as everyone else, which could lead to data integrity issues.
-Some organizations also utilize guest accounts, which are temporary and for specific, legitimate work needs user such as consultants, interns, or auditors.
+Some organizations also utilize guest accounts, which are temporary and for specific, legitimate work needs such as consultants, interns or auditors.

-Service accounts, however, control the privileges and functions of an application.
+Service accounts control the privileges and functions of an application.
 Through service accounts, applications only have access to specific functions and data based on their function and needs.
-This account type provides a nice balance between complete system-wide permission and fine-tuned privileges based on the exact needs of the software by granting access, permissions, and rights in a completely custom fashion.
+This account type provides a nice balance between complete system-wide permission and fine-tuned privileges based on the exact needs of the software by granting access, permissions and rights in a completely custom fashion.

-Administrative functions of a system that require global access – whether they be management, maintenance, or monitoring – are accomplished using a privileged account.
+Administrative functions of a system that require global access are accomplished using a privileged account.
 Not for everyday tasks, privileged accounts should be defined for each administrative user and should be paired with a standard account, so other services such as email or internet browsing cannot interfere with administrative functions.
-Privileged accounts should be defined for each administrative role and system within an organization, allowing for separation of duties and preventing too much power being placed in too few accounts.
+Privileged accounts should be defined for each administrative role and system within an organization, allowing for separation of duties and preventing too much power from being placed in too few accounts.